LREN-CHUV/data-tracking/README.md

 run: `python3.5 extract-more.py <file> <sheet> <db> -i <csv>` where <csv> is a file containing | PR***** | anonym_ID |.
 You can generate such a file using the [anonymizer](http://hbps1.intranet.chuv:7000/LREN/anonymizer) project.

+## Usage example

+You can customize the three following scripts to avoid typing too much commands:

+* db_init.sh - Clear and recreate the database;
+* extract.sh - Extract data from dcm, nii and xls;
+* run.sh - Run db_init.sh and extract.sh